 Evidence Locker is a tool for undergraduate literature and writing-heavy courses.
-It offers a guided reading process by providing more immediate feedback to to them about their interpretations.
+It offers a guided reading process by providing more immediate feedback to them about their interpretations.
 First, the instructor identifies a set of themes relevant to the text.
 Then, each student reads through the text and highlights passages that they believe demonstrate those themes.
-The student then writes a short essay explaining how they those passages relate to those themes.
-Finally, the student submits these passages for peer review, and receives quick feedback from other students.
+The student then writes a short essay explaining how those passages relate to those themes.
+Finally, the student submits these passages for peer review and receives quick feedback from other students.

 Dave Shepard developed the idea for Evidence Locker in consultation with Allison Hegel, Chris Mott, and Craig Messner in the UCLA Department of English.
 Hegel piloted the method in an English 4W course in Winter 2016.
 Development is funded through a CCLE IDP grant in the Spring 2016 cycle.
 Messner and Shepard worked together to pilot the tool in a Fall 2016 English 4W course.
 Shepard is currently working to deploy the tool in new courses.